influxdata/influxdb_iox/README.md

 ## Contributing:
-- Delorean is written mostly in idomatic rust -- please see the [Style Guide](docs/style_guide.md) for more details.
+- Delorean is written mostly in idiomatic Rust -- please see the [Style Guide](docs/style_guide.md) for more details.